mwilliamson/mintaka/README.md

-# Mintaka: Run long-running processes, automatically focus on problems
+# Mintaka: Run long-running processes in parallel, automatically focus on problems

-Mintaka runs long-running processes, and automatically focuses on problems in any of those processes.
+Mintaka runs long-running processes in parallel, and automatically focuses on problems in any of those processes.

 For instance, while you're developing a web application, suppose you want to run several processes at once using tmux: